How have you been sleeping these days?

 The bottom line is sleep is a natural process you can support in many ways!
 Stay calm and take a step by step approach.
 Hope this helps and you have sweet dreams!

 We believe that earth is a gift, given to us to be cherished.

-We source clothing from companies who choose sustainable and earth-friendly fibres: including organic bamboo, organic cotton, and tencel.
+We source clothing from companies that choose sustainable and earth-friendly fibers: including organic bamboo, organic cotton, and Tencel.
 And who use non-toxic Oeko-Tex 100 certified dyes that are free of heavy metals and allergens.

 We choose products that are committed to caring for everyone involved the producing of their clothing from start to finish.
 Who seek to build long-term relationships with their partners so that they can grow together and sustain the livelihoods of all peoples.
 All of the overseas factory partners are audited by these companies to ensure that they exceed national standards for health and safety, workplace conditions and workers’ protection.

 From the farms, to the mills, to the factories, each item of clothing is produced in the same region to reduce the ecological impact of shipping materials from one country to another.
 Once the pieces are ready, they are slowly ship them by sea to Canada.